howird/typst_notes/humanoid_control/amp.typ

+#import "../styles/things.typ": challenge, hypothesis, question

 = Adversarial Motion Priors

 == Overview

 This paper introduces *Adversarial Motion Priors (AMP)*, a framework for data-driven, physics-based character animation.
-[2, 30] It allows a simulated character to perform high-level tasks while adopting a low-level motion "style" defined by a collection of raw motion clips.
-[13]
+It allows a simulated character to perform high-level tasks while adopting a low-level motion "style" defined by a collection of raw motion clips.

-=== Challenges & Solutions
+=== Challenges

+#challenge[
-- *Challenge*: Manually designing reward functions that produce natural, life-like motion is exceptionally difficult and often requires task-specific tuning.
-[91, 47]
+  Manually designing reward functions that produce natural, life-like motion is exceptionally difficult and often requires task-specific tuning.
+][
-  - *Approach*: Instead of manual design, the system learns a "style-reward" ($r^S$) from data using adversarial imitation learning.
-[12, 15] This reward is provided by an adversarial discriminator, termed the *Adversarial Motion Prior (AMP)*, which is trained to distinguish between motions from a reference dataset and those produced by the character's policy.
-[61, 212] This learned style-reward is combined with a simple, high-level task-reward ($r^G$) to guide the character.
+  Instead of manual design, the system learns a "style-reward" ($r^S$) from data using adversarial imitation learning.
+This reward is provided by an adversarial discriminator, termed the *Adversarial Motion Prior (AMP)*, which is trained to distinguish between motions from a reference dataset and those produced by the character's policy.
+This learned style-reward is combined with a simple, high-level task-reward ($r^G$) to guide the character.

-    [13, 205]
+  #hypothesis[
-  - *Hypothesis*: An adversarial discriminator can serve as a general, task-agnostic model of motion "style."
-[58, 167] This effectively decouples the "what" (the task) from the "how" (the style), allowing a user to specify a task with a simple reward function and control the style by simply swapping the motion dataset.
-[216]
+    An adversarial discriminator can serve as a general, task-agnostic model of motion "style."
+This effectively decouples the "what" (the task) from the "how" (the style), allowing a user to specify a task with a simple reward function and control the style by simply swapping the motion dataset.
+  ]

-  - *Alternative*: The traditional alternative is to use meticulously engineered tracking objectives that minimize a pose-error metric between the character and a specific reference motion.
-[11, 50, 99]
+  The traditional alternative is to use meticulously engineered tracking objectives that minimize a pose-error metric between the character and a specific reference motion.
+]

+#challenge[
-- *Challenge*: Scaling existing data-driven methods to large, unstructured motion datasets is difficult.
-[52] These methods often require a complex motion planner to select, sequence, and blend appropriate clips for the character to follow, which involves significant annotation overhead.
-[54, 110]
+  Scaling existing data-driven methods to large, unstructured motion datasets is difficult.
+These methods often require a complex motion planner to select, sequence, and blend appropriate clips for the character to follow, which involves significant annotation overhead.
+][
-  - *Approach*: The AMP framework is trained on the entire raw, unstructured motion dataset at once.
-[12, 60] The reinforcement learning process, guided by the combined task and style rewards, automatically learns to select, transition between, and compose different skills (e.g., walking, jumping, punching) as needed to solve the task.
-[16, 64]
+  The AMP framework is trained on the entire raw, unstructured motion dataset at once.
+The reinforcement learning process, guided by the combined task and style rewards, automatically learns to select, transition between, and compose different skills (e.g., walking, jumping, punching) as needed to solve the task.

+  #hypothesis[
-  - *Hypothesis*: The composition of disparate skills can emerge automatically from the learned motion prior without needing an explicit high-level planner or any task-specific annotations on the motion clips.
-[18, 128]
+    The composition of disparate skills can emerge automatically from the learned motion prior without needing an explicit high-level planner or any task-specific annotations on the motion clips.
+  ]

-  - *Alternative*: Using a dedicated motion planner to generate reference trajectories by selecting from annotated and organized motion clips.
-[53, 111]
+  Using a dedicated motion planner to generate reference trajectories by selecting from annotated and organized motion clips.
+]

+#challenge[
-- *Challenge*: Adversarial learning algorithms for motion imitation are notoriously unstable and have historically produced lower-quality motions than state-of-the-art tracking methods.
-[119, 121, 217]
+  Adversarial learning algorithms for motion imitation are notoriously unstable and have historically produced lower-quality motions than state-of-the-art tracking methods.
+][
-  - *Approach*: The paper introduces several key design decisions to stabilize training and improve quality: [71, 218]
+  The paper introduces several key design decisions to stabilize training and improve quality:
   1. *Least-Squares GAN (LSGAN) Loss*: Replaces the standard sigmoid cross-entropy loss to prevent vanishing gradients and improve training stability.
-[235]
   2. *Gradient Penalty*: A regularizer is applied to the discriminator to penalize non-zero gradients on real data samples, which mitigates generator instability.
-      [262, 269]
   3. *Discriminator Observations*: The discriminator is fed a specific set of task-agnostic features, including local joint/root velocities and end-effector positions, to provide a compact and effective representation of motion dynamics.

-      [246, 248, 252, 538]
+  #hypothesis[
-  - *Hypothesis*: These specific modifications will stabilize the adversarial training dynamics, leading to consistent, high-fidelity motion quality that is comparable to tracking-based techniques.
-[129]
+    These specific modifications will stabilize the adversarial training dynamics, leading to consistent, high-fidelity motion quality that is comparable to tracking-based techniques.
+  ]

-  - *Alternative*: Avoiding adversarial learning in favor of more stable, but less flexible, motion tracking objectives.
-[121]
+  *Alternative*: Avoiding adversarial learning in favor of more stable, but less flexible, motion tracking objectives.
+]

 === Proposed Component: Adversarial Motion Prior (AMP)

 At its core, the paper proposes the *Adversarial Motion Prior (AMP)*, which is a learned, task-agnostic style-reward function.
-[167, 212]

-- *Model*: The AMP is an adversarial discriminator network, $D(Phi(s_t), Phi(s_t+1))$.
+- *Model*: The AMP is an adversarial discriminator network,
-  [212, 247]
+  $D(Phi(s_t), Phi(s_t+1))$.

 - *Inputs*:
   - *For Training*: The discriminator is trained on two sources of data:
     1. "Real" examples: State transitions $(s_t, s_t+1)$ sampled from a reference dataset $M$ of unstructured motion clips.
-[214]
     2. "Fake" examples: State transitions $(s_t, s_t+1)$ generated by the character's control policy $pi$.
-[214]
-  - *For Inference (providing reward)*: It takes a state transition $(s_t, s_t+1)$ from the character in the simulation environment.
-[302]
+  - *For Inference (providing reward)*: It takes a state transition
+    $(s_t, s_t+1)$ from the character in the simulation environment.
 - *Outputs*:
   - The discriminator outputs a score indicating how similar the input transition is to the motions in the reference dataset.
-[213]
   - This score is converted into a bounded *style-reward* $r^S_t$ for the RL policy.
-    [240] The total reward for the policy is $r_t = w^G r^G_t + w^S r^S_t$.
-[205]
+The total reward for the policy is $r_t = w^G r^G_t + w^S r^S_t$.

 === Reproducibility Dependencies

 - *Physics Simulator*:
   - *Bullet Physics Engine*: Used for all simulations.
-[343]
 - *Motion Datasets*:
   - *CMU Graphics Lab Motion Capture Database*: A public mocap library.
-[362, 654]
   - *SFU Motion Capture Database*: Another public mocap library.
-[362, 796]
   - *Proprietary/Custom Data*:
     - Motion data provided by *Sony Interactive Entertainment*.
-[632]
     - *Custom recorded mocap clips*.
-[346]
     - *Artist-authored keyframe animations* from Zhang et al. 2018.
-[362, 831]

 === Perspectives & Assumptions

 - *Perspective Missing from Abstract*: The abstract highlights the use of unstructured data, but a key emergent property is *compositionality*.
 The framework enables a policy to learn to temporally sequence and combine distinct skills (e.g., walking then punching) to solve a task, even when no examples of the combined sequence exist in the training data.
-[408-410]
 - *Assumption of Simplicity*: The paper posits that task objectives can be specified with "relatively simple reward functions."
-[13] However, the reward functions detailed in the appendix for tasks like Dribbling and Striking are quite complex, involving multiple weighted, clipped, and exponential terms, which slightly weakens the claim of simplicity.
-[858, 881]
+However, the reward functions detailed in the appendix for tasks like Dribbling and Striking are quite complex, involving multiple weighted, clipped, and exponential terms, which slightly weakens the claim of simplicity.
 - *Assumption of Physical Consistency*: The discriminator is trained using motion capture data which may not be physically reproducible by the agent's model.
-  [227] The work assumes that the learned discriminator is still an effective objective despite this potential physical mismatch.
-[228]
+The work assumes that the learned discriminator is still an effective objective despite this potential physical mismatch.

 == Problem Formulation